alexjvr1/R.temp/mtDNA_LabBook.md

     - Estimated time for R.temp species group (including R.arvalis & pyrenaica, exclu dalmatina) is 3.18 +/- 0.43 Mya.
 (Veith et al. 2003, Table 3)

+Step 1:

+Test strict vs relaxed clock.
+This is usually the first step.
+Run all the beast model combinations, upload into tracer, and run a model comparison.

+However, in the BEAST2 book, they suggest that intra-species rates should always be strict.
+This is because variation (as picked up by the other models) would be due to stochastic variation rather than actual rate differences between individuals.
+Also, since less data is available (fewer haplotypes), it is better to use a simplified model.

+Step 2:

+Once the molecular clock has been chosen, test the different evolutionary models against each other.

+remember the:

+1. CHS/CHN split
+2. E/W split

 Methods: